-Reflection is one of the three core tenets of the Interdisciplinary Honors curriculum.
-Throughout your time at UW, you will find many people, classes and experiences inspire you to reflect on your education and choices -- the portfolio is designed to give you a framework to organize and synthesize those moments of reflection and growth.
+Reflection is one of the core tenets of Interdisciplinary Honors.
 The Honors Portfolio is a web-based collection of artifacts and reflective writing that documents and contextualizes your undergraduate experience, allowing you to tell your UW Honors story to your peers, friends, family, current and future mentors and employers, and graduate school admissions board.
-The most important audience, however, is yourself.
-The Honors Portfolio is an opportunity to continue exploring your own capacities within the world.
+The most important audience, however, is you.
+The Honors Portfolio is an opportunity to explore your own capacities within the world.
 All Interdisciplinary Honors students will develop and complete a portfolio during their time at UW.

-You will be introduced to the portfolio in HONORS 100, a mandatory 1-credit introduction for all incoming Honors freshmen.
-In this seminar you will be given practical and theoretical tools to create and compile an electronic portfolio of your academic and experiential work.
-Following HONORS 100, you will continue to contribute to your portfolio over the course of your undergraduate career.
-As you near graduation, you will enroll in HONORS 496, a peer-facilitated capstone seminar in which you will polish, publish and present a final portfolio.
+You will be introduced to the portfolio in HONORS 100, where you will be given practical and theoretical tools to create and compile an electronic portfolio of your academic and experiential work.
+You will continue to contribute to your portfolio over the course of your undergraduate career, and as you near graduation, you will enroll in HONORS 496, where you will polish, publish and present a final portfolio.

 Why reflection?
 Why portfolios?

-Interdisciplinary Honors students are required to create and present a portfolio as a way to demonstrate their active reflection upon their undergraduate career and the choices they have made while at UW.
-Portfolios serve as integrative tools to examine and archive significant examples of students' undergraduate educational experiences.
-Portfolios encourage creative, real-time reflection and enable students to make connections between and across courses and disciplines, as well as to bridge the gap between educational experiences inside and outside of college classrooms.
-Portfolios encourage students to reflect on experiences and questions that are essential for lifelong learning and global citizenship.
+Interdisciplinary Honors students engage in reflection in many different ways, and the portfolio serves as integrative tool to examine and archive significant examples of students' undergraduate educational experiences.
+Portfolios encourage creative, real-time reflection and enable you to make connections between and across courses and disciplines, as well as to bridge the gap between educational experiences inside and outside of college classrooms, all of which is essential for lifelong learning and global citizenship.

-Portfolios will also enable students to connect Honors and UW learning with their own values and future goals, and provide a space for students to begin translating their UW experience as they prepare for their next steps.
-Additionally, portfolios may be used as valuable tools to demonstrate competency and a body of substantial academic and creative work to future employers, higher-learning institutions, faculty mentors, and peers.
+Reflection via the portfolio also lets you connect Honors and UW learning with your own values and future goals, and provide a space for you to begin translating your UW experience and prepare for your next steps.
+Additionally, portfolios can demonstrate competency and substantial academic and creative work to future employers, higher-learning institutions, faculty mentors, and peers.